A man and woman carry boxes and a plant moving items.

 Renting may help you build your credit history.
 The three credit bureaus incorporate rental information into credit reports when they receive it.
 However, most landlords don’t automatically report rent payments to credit reporting agencies.

-If you’d like to use your consistent rental payments to improve your score, you have a few options.
+If you’d like to use your rental cost to improve your score, you have a few options.
 You may ask your landlord to start reporting your payments to credit reporting agencies or sign up for a rent reporting service.

 Many apartment applications include a credit check.
 Your credit history gives landlords an idea of your ability to manage money and pay bills on time.
 If your credit report shows a spotty payment history or a lot of credit card debt, you may have fewer rental options than you would with a high credit score.